kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 ## Why consider dispersion when bonds selloff?
-- **Significant secter rotation**, usually leads to larger winners and losers, opening opportunities for depressed volatility levels on the index, but causing single stock volatilities to increase materially
+- **Significant sector rotation**, usually leads to larger winners and losers, opening opportunities for depressed volatility levels on the index, but causing single stock volatilities to increase materially
 - **Correlation discrepancies** between the equity sector to bonds (USD 10Y Swap vs 3M RV SPX Baskets)